An Experiential, Outdoor School Education

 Learning in Nature, Learning by Doing

-As part of our Ecological Area, our North Forest is used to support learning across the grades, as well as provides an ideal surround for relaxation, reflection, and recreation.
+As part of our Ecological Area, our North Forest is used to support learning across the grades, and provides an ideal surround for relaxation, reflection, and recreation.

 Our youngest learners head into the forest, too!
 They conduct experiments and observe the natural world.
 They dig in dirt, plant vegetables, find bugs, and spot wildlife.
 Students nestle in among the trees to read and complete journal entries.
 They stare into the creek and amphibian pond in hopes of finding tadpoles.
 They take measurements and pictures.
 They draw and write about what they see.